 - Bold statements alone cannot substitute for scientific depth.
 In the general context of grant writing, many applicants believe that alongside impeccable and flawless language, reviewers also expect ‘marketing-like’ statements that attempt to amplify elements of the project and impress the grant reviewers.
 Honestly, we recommend being careful with this type of thinking when applying to ERC.
 While in other funding schemes it may do the trick, in the case of ERC it will never be enough, as it can not substitute for the scientific depth and excellence that is expected in this grant.
 While a clearly written proposal facilitates a smooth review and improves the overall impression, the conceptual core is what really matters here (as presented above), and the language will always be second.
 Therefore – an incredibly well-written proposal showcasing an underdeveloped or weak scientific concept is a major case for non-competitive ERC proposals.

-- The timing of the ERC deadlines throughout the year.
-The Consolidator Grant (CoG) and the Advanced Grant (AdG) are two ERC calls that tend to suffer the most from inconvenient deadlines.
+- The timing of the ERC CoG deadlines throughout the year.
+The Consolidator Grant (CoG) is a call that tends to suffer the most from inconvenient deadlines.
 The CoG deadline typically falls about a month after the December holiday season.
 This means that the most crucial time for proposal preparation coincides with a time marked by a general slowdown in most fields and industries, and this is clearly the same for the research community.
-This CoG “holiday bottleneck” is further discussed in this article, but in short, it has certainly become a leading pain point for many researchers aiming at the ERC CoG call.
+This CoG “holiday bottleneck” is further discussed in this article.
+In short, it has certainly become a leading pain point for many researchers aiming at the ERC CoG call.
 Making things worse, the beginning of the year often brings with it other pressing commitments (such as teaching) and the ERC proposal preparation is often further pushed aside.
-Concurrently, the ERC AdG is not much better for researchers as it falls at the end of the summer break.
-Again, this is also a time marked by a general slowdown, vacations, and time off.
-Even if the researchers aren’t away, many other important contact points may be, and this often leads to a huge stall in the progress of the application.
 Therefore, applicants that do not start with enough time to spare are truly affected by these yearly circumstances.

 A checklist to ensure you’ll meet your deadline with a highly competitive and professional ERC proposal